 If a child is removed from Jersey without the consent of the other parent or the Court, the other parent can start legal proceedings to bring them back.
 Removing a child without consent from the other parent may be a criminal offence.

-If children have been taken off the island without permission and the parent with a Residence Order believes that they will not be returned promptly, legal advice should be sought straight away.
-Legal Aid may be available.
 If children have been taken to the UK, it is possible to have the adult who has taken them arrested under the English Family Law Act and children brought back to the island.
 If they have travelled anywhere else, it is possible for the Courts to bring them back to the jurisdiction under Hague Convention proceedings.

 If a parent reasonably believes that the other parent is about to remove the child from Jersey without their consent, that parent can apply for a Specific Issue or Prohibited Steps Order.
 A copy of the order will be provided to the other parent, the Police and Immigration so the child cannot be taken outside of Jersey.

 If there is a dispute over whether the child and parent should be permitted to leave Jersey to live in another jurisdiction, which cannot be resolved by Family Mediation Jersey or Family Foundation, the parent wanting to leave can apply for a court order.
 The Court will consider the welfare of the child and decide what order to make.
 The Court will be assisted by a Jersey Family Court Advisory Service officer who prepares a report, having met with the parents and the child.

 Jersey has signed up to the parts of the Hague Convention which requires the immediate return of an abducted child to their country of normal residence while custody is decided and to the European Convention, which allows for custody decisions that have already been made to be recognised and enforced.

 You can view the full child abduction law here.

 Legal Aid may be granted in child cases.
 An application should be made here.
 A condition of granting legal aid is that the parties have tried mediation.